2 Dividend Stocks Growth Investors Will Love

 *Stock Advisor returns as of February 6, 2017.

-John Ballard has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Hasbro, Nike, and Walt Disney.
+John Ballard owns shares of Nvidia.
+The Motley Fool owns shares of and recommends Apple, Nike, and Nvidia.
+The Motley Fool has the following options: long January 2018 $90 calls on Apple and short January 2018 $95 calls on Apple.
+The Motley Fool recommends Coca-Cola.
 The Motley Fool has a disclosure policy.